-Figure 6, is the same as 5, but focusing on Crozet.
-The Crozet bloom occurs one month earlier than the Kerguelen bloom, on decadal average during October to December [Pollard et al., 2007], and so the trajectories shown in Figure 6 represent the fertilized patch in September.
-Figure 6 suggests there is more inter-annual variability in the circulation around Crozet than Kerguelen, both spatially and temporally.
-In Figure 6, the fertilized patch tends to be north of the island and to the east, made up of particles released in

-June through to August (light green to orange on the color bar).
-This indicates that the 371 timescale for fertilization, of water mass being within the immediate vicinity of Crozet 372 (where the particles are released) to outside of the bloom area (the black contours), is 373 on the order of 3-4 months, however Figure 6 clearly shows the inter-annual variability 374 in this timescale.
-There are some years in Figure 6 where we see the fertilized patch 375 extending to the west of the island, most visibly in the years 2000, 2002, 2003, and 2007.
-376 The color of the markers seen to the west of the island in some of the years show the 377 particles were released earlier in the year, ranging from January (2000) to April (2002).
-378 Focusing on the black contours in Figure 6, representing chl-a concentrations above 0.5 379 mg m-3 during the bloom period, there are years in which the bloom is propagated to the 380 west also, most clearly apparent in 2000 and 2007.
-381
+Figure 6 is the same as 5, but focusing on Crozet.
+The Crozet bloom occurs 1 month earlier than the Kerguelen bloom, on decadal average during October to December [Pollard et al., 2007], and so the trajectories shown in Figure 6 represent the fertilized patch in September.
+Figure 6 suggests that there is more inter-annual variability in the circulation around Crozet than Kerguelen, both spatially and temporally.
+In Figure 6, the fertilized patch tends to be north of the island and to the east, made up of particles released in June-August (light green to orange on the color bar).
+This indicates that the time scale for fertilization, of water mass being within the immediate vicinity of Crozet (where the particles are released) to outside of the bloom area (the black contours), is on the order of 3-4 months; however, Figure 6 clearly shows the inter-annual variability in this time scale.
+There are some years in Figure 6 where we see the fertilized patch extending to the west of the island, most visibly in the years 2000, 2002, 2003, and 2007.
+The color of the markers seen to the west of the island in some of the years show the particles were released earlier in the year, ranging from January (2000) to April (2002).
+Focusing on the black contours in Figure 6, representing chl a concentrations above 0.5 mg m-3 during the bloom period, there are years in which the bloom is propagated to the west also, most clearly apparent in 2000 and 2007.